The importance of baptism - Manistee News

 The commitment that a person preparing to be baptized should make is that they are willing to take upon them the Name of Jesus Christ, repent of their sins, and keep His commandments.

-For a more detailed free composition on Baptism call (231) 383-8359 or send an email to dallasjones8349@yahoo.com.
+For a more detailed free composition on Baptism call (231) 383-8359 or send an email dallasjones8349@yahoo.com.